github/branch-deploy/__tests__/templates/test_deployment_message.md

 - `deployment_end_time` - The end time of the deployment - this value is not _exact_ but it is very close (String)
 - `logs` - The url to the logs of the deployment (String)
 - `commit_verified` - Whether or not the commit was verified (Boolean)
+- `total_seconds` - The total number of seconds the deployment took (String of a number)

 Here is an example: